Is Grammarly Accurate? (a Proofreader Tells All)

 • changed precede to proceed

-Is it sufficiently accurate for my needs?
+Is Grammarly sufficiently accurate for my needs?
 Yes.

-Specifically, I use Grammarly Premium as a final check when proofreading or copy editing a document for a client.
-It helps me pick up on mistakes I may have missed.
+Specifically, I use Grammarly Pro as a final check when proofreading or copyediting my own articles and client documents.
+It helps me catch mistakes I may have missed.
 After all, a perfect proofreader doesn’t exist—even though we strive for perfection!

-Could I use Grammarly Premium alone to do proofreading for clients?
+Could I use Grammarly Pro alone to do proofreading for clients?
 Absolutely not.

 Is Grammarly Accurate Enough for You?